indexeddbshim/IndexedDBShim/README.md

 If you want to run the tests in a normal web browser, you'll need to spin-up a local web server and then open [`tests-qunit/index.html?noglobals`](https://github.com/axemclion/IndexedDBShim/blob/master/tests-qunit/index.html?noglobals) and/or [`tests-mocha/index.html`](https://github.com/axemclion/IndexedDBShim/blob/master/tests-mocha/index.html) in your browser.
-You can also run `grunt dev` and point your browser to `http://localhost:9999/tests-qunit/index.html` or `http://localhost:9999/tests-mocha/index.html`.
+You can also run `npm run dev` and point your browser to `http://localhost:9999/tests-qunit/index.html` or `http://localhost:9999/tests-mocha/index.html`.